-¶23.
+¶28.
 Murphy does not address the third prong of the test, nevertheless we must consider this element.
 In Marx, this Court decreed that "[i]f the tax causes so called 'double taxation' so that an interstate taxpayer is subjected to two taxes on the same income that an intrastate taxpayer would pay one tax on, then the tax is said to be discriminatory."
-Marx v.
-Truck Renting & Leasing Ass'n Inc., 520 So.2d at 1345, citing Armco Inc. v.
+Marx, 520 So.2d at 1345 (citing Armco Inc. v.
 Hardesty, 467 U.S. 638, 104 S. Ct.
 2620, 81 L. Ed.
-2d 540 (1984).
+2d 540 (1984)).
 Further, "[a] state tax that favors an in-state business over an out-of-state business for the sole reason of location is prohibited by the commerce clause."
 Tenn.
 Gas Pipeline, 594 So.
 2d at 618.
 Murphy is not subject to double taxation as a result of the franchise tax in this case, nor does the franchise tax imposed discriminate against interstate commerce in favor of intrastate commerce.
 Therefore, the franchise tax is not discriminatory, and this prong of the test is satisfied.

-4. Tax is Fairly Related to Services of the State
+- 4. Tax is Fairly Related to Services of the State - ¶29.

-¶24.
 The final prong of the test determines whether the activity which generated the income is related to the activities conducted in Mississippi.
-Additionally, "the fourth prong of the Complete Auto test thus focuses on the wide range of benefits provided to the taxpayer, not just the precise activity connected to the interstate activity at issue."
+Additionally, "the fourth prong of the Complete Auto test focuses on the wide range of benefits provided to the taxpayer, not just the precise activity connected to the interstate activity at issue."
 Goldberg v.
 Sweet, 488 U.S. 252, 267, 109 S. Ct.
-582, 592, 102 L. Ed.
+582, 102 L. Ed.
 2d 607 (1989).
 In the present case, all of the activities mentioned above occurred in Mississippi and relate to the particular sales in question.
 Moreover, Murphy receives police and fire protection, use of transit in Mississippi and other advantages of civilized society.
-D.H.
-Holmes Co. v.
+See D.H.
+Holmes Co., Ltd. v.
 McNamara, 486 U.S. 24, 32, 108 S. Ct.
-1619, 1624, 100 L. Ed.
+1619, 100 L. Ed.
 2d 21 (1988).
 "Furthermore, [Murphy] is currently availing itself of the use of our court system."
 Tenn.
 Gas Pipeline, 594 So.
 2d at 619.
 "It follows that [Murphy] should pay its share of the tax burden in Mississippi although it is involved in interstate commerce."
-Tenn.
-Gas Pipeline, 594 So.
-2d at 619, citing American Trucking Ass'ns, Inc. v.
+Id. (citing American Trucking Ass'ns, Inc. v.
 Scheiner, 483 U.S. 266, 296, 107 S. Ct.
-2829, 2846, 97 L. Ed.
-2d 226, 251 (1987).
+2829, 97 L. Ed.
+2d 226 (1987)).

-- ¶25.
 Consequently, there is a fair relationship between the services provided by Mississippi in allowing the sales to occur and the value of those sales.
-Hence the fourth and final prong of the test is satisfied. - ¶26.
-The franchise tax imposed by the Commission has a sufficient nexus with Mississippi, is fairly apportioned under the apportionment formula, does not discriminate against interstate commerce in favor of intrastate commerce, and is fairly related to services provided by Mississippi.
-Therefore, contrary to Murphy's contention, the franchise tax imposed by the Commission does not violate of the commerce or due process clauses of the United States Constitution.
+Hence the fourth and final prong of the test is satisfied. - ¶30.
+The franchise tax imposed by the Commission has a sufficient nexus with Mississippi; is fairly apportioned under the apportionment formula; does not discriminate against interstate commerce in favor of intrastate commerce; and is fairly related to services provided by Mississippi.
+Therefore, contrary to Murphy's contention, the franchise tax imposed by the Commission does not violate the commerce or due process clauses of the United States Constitution.